zexi26/drexel-CS660/Lab2/README.md

-CS 660
+#CS 660 Lab 2
+## Collaborators
-Evan Lavender
+- Evan Lavender
-Merlin Cherian
+- Merlin Cherian
-Saffat Hasan
+- Saffat Hasan
-Zexi Yu
+- Zexi Yu
-Lab 2
-Professor Jeremy Johnson

 # Overview
-The overall focus of this lab is to be able to run make from the Lab2 directory to see the entire lab's requirements fulfilled in a single command.

-The below outlines each sub-task's assignment, what target fulfills that tasks requirements and any documentation that maybe related.
+To run this lab simply execute `make` at the top level directory.

 # Part 1
-## Map/Reduce and Generators
+Map/Reduce and Generators
 1. Run the examples from the lecture on Generators, Delayed Evaluation and Functional Programming
 	- Run Make (default target in either this directory or Part1 directory)
 	- Output files are called "words_output.log" and "word-count_output.log"